-The aim of this Report to is to assess the state-of-play in Armenia regarding legislative gaps in the field of independence of NRA for electronic communications, while using the EU regulatory framework as a benchmark.
-The Report provides recommendations towards bridging the identified gaps in light of relevant EU regulatory framework
+The aim of this Report to is to assess the state-of-play in the Republic of Moldova regarding legislative gaps in the field of independence of NRA for electronic communications, while using the EU regulatory framework as a benchmark.
+The Report provides recommendations towards bridging the identified gaps in light of relevant EU regulatory framework.